JamieOhakwe/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js Dashboard

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is the official website of BLACKHUB

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+Follow @blakktech on twitter and tiktok
-# nextjs-dashboard
+# www.blakkhub.com